satishjasthi/IkeaProductClassification/README.md

     - Dropout(p=0.5)
     - FC(4 units)
 - R50 is trained for 20 epochs using one cycle learning rate policy

+## Train model on IKEA data
+- To train the model use src/ResNext_50.ipynb notebook
+- If you are unable to see the notebook in github, you can open it in colab [here](https://colab.research.google.com/drive/1ehv7IZ46BqrZgVjZGvJdN9qad_RAVCHo)

 ## Training and Validation loss
 ![Training and Validation loss](https://i.imgur.com/8NPrwwM.png)